-When the root and pulp of your tooth have decay, a root canal will get it out.
+When the root and pulp of your teeth have decay, a root canal will get it out.

 Teeth are made up this way: